Brilinta (Ticagrelor)

 Pregnancy and Breastfeeding

 Brilinta is not recommended during pregnancy or breastfeeding.
-Your doctor will discuss the risks and benefits if you are pregnant, planning to become pregnant, or breastfeeding.
+Consult your doctor for risks and benefits.

 Drug Interactions